richwblake/Stormbot/Readme.md

 # Stormbot

-## A simple CLI application that checks weather via
+## A simple CLI application that checks weather via OpenWeatherMap

 ### You will need to create an account at https://openweathermap.org and get an API key to use correctly.
 It would be improper to publish an API key here, I hope you understand my reasoning :)